-Rare, widespread wildfire outbreak shifts to California Tuesday as Santa Ana wind event kicks in
+Rare West Coast wildfire outbreak features California Santa Ana wind event

 The unprecedented fires this year illustrate the difficulty of adapting as climate goal posts shift.

-Diffenbaugh said there is clear evidence that we should be expecting events that fall outside of our historical experience.
+Diffenbaugh said there is clear evidence that we should be expecting events that fall outside our historical experience.
 “We’re not yet adapted to the climate change that has already happened, so becoming resilient will require catching up to that change and getting ahead of the global warming that will happen in the future,” he said.

 Jason Samenow contributed to this article.